kevinlin/Deckset-presentations/Code to Cloud Native/Code to Cloud Native.md

    - Unless you are extremely lucky and have to create kubernetes form scratch, you don't need to worry much about the control plane because there are plenty of managed services out there that can manage the control plan for you.
 They will make sure it
    - Mostly likely as a developer, you will only need to worry about worker nodes because it is where your applications are running on
    - As you can see that pods are running on nodes and we can think of nodes as VMs on different phyical servers
-   - In cloud environments, a kubernetes
+   - In cloud environments, a kubernetes cluster is made up of multiple nodes that are phyiscally located in different availability zones.
 Kevin: Do I always have to pay to even use Kubernetes?
 Even when I just want to try it on my local machine?

 ---